-Michael launches his own company MJJ PRODUCTIONS with Bill Bray & Miko Brando as first employees.
+Michael launches his own company MJJ PRODUCTIONS with Bill Bray & Miko Brando as first full time employees.

 January 10 : Michael visits the burn center at Brotman Memorial Center Hospital in Los Angeles .

 January 11 : At the first annual Black Gold Awards, produced by Dick Clark, Michael wins four awards (but does not attend).
 Janet is presented with the hottest female newcomer of the year award at the Black Gold Awards in Los Angeles (with a video congratulations from Michael).

 January 16 : Michael, Janet & LaToya attend the American Music Awards at the Shrine Auditorium in Los Angeles with Brooke Schields and Emmanuel Lewis.